VWO Logo

 If it’s a standard how-to or list post, it has to be more extensive and better than all the content that currently ranks on Google.

-Brian Dean, the mastermind behind SEO blog Backlinko, has perfected this approach into a repeatable strategy, called the Skyscraper Technique.
+Brian Dean, the mastermind behind the SEO blog Backlinko, has perfected this approach into a repeatable strategy, called the Skyscraper Technique.

-First, you analyze the SERPs for different keywords until you find top ranking pages that are clearly dated or otherwise unsatisfactory.
+First, you analyze the SERPs for different keywords until you find top-ranking pages that are clearly dated or otherwise unsatisfactory.
 Then, you make a list of sites that link to the dated article/guide.

 Invest the time and money required to create a more up-to-date, better piece of content and reach out to the site owners that linked to the original dated/lacking articles.